practical-neuroimaging/analysis-clinic/clinics.rst

 Notebook on `optimizing designs
 <http://nbviewer.ipython.org/github/practical-neuroimaging/pna-notebooks/blob/master/optimizing_designs.ipynb>`_

-We will cover optimizing designs properly in the Feb 16th clinic.
+We will cover optimizing designs properly in the March 23rd clinic.

 *****************************************
 Within-subject registration and fieldmaps
 *****************************************

-Feb 9, 2015
+March 9, 2015

 Exploring some DICOMs from the ``gre_field_mapping`` sequence - `notebook on investigating fieldmaps